Basel III Implementation

 Risk-Based Capital for Commercial and Multifamily Loans

-For commercial real estate loans held in bank portfolios, the final rule has negligible impact.
-The final rule maintains the 8 percent risk-based capital (RBC) requirement (100 percent risk-weight) for bank mortgages for existing properties (non-construction mortgages) that are held in portfolio.
-For multifamily loans that meet certain underwriting conditions, RBC would be reduced from 8 percent to 4 percent.
+As a general matter, for commercial real estate loans held in bank portfolios, the final risk-based capital rule had negligible impact when it became effective.
+The final rule maintained the 8 percent risk-based capital (RBC) requirement (100 percent risk weight) for bank mortgages for existing properties (non-construction mortgages) that are held in portfolio.
+For multifamily loans that meet certain underwriting conditions, RBC was reduced from 8 percent (100 percent risk weight) to 4 percent (50 percent risk weight).

 High Volatility Commercial Real Estate Exposures (HVCRE)